Last Updated: 20th May 2025

-Please read this privacy notice carefully as it provides important information about how we handle your personal information and your rights.
-If you have any questions about any aspect of this privacy notice you can contact us using the information provided below or by emailing us at privacy@clearstake.com.
+Please read this privacy policy carefully as it provides important information about how we handle your personal data and your rights.
+We update this Privacy Policy from time to time in response to changes in applicable laws and regulations, changes to our processing practices and to products and services we offer.
+When changes are made, we will update the header section of this policy.
+If you have any questions about any aspect of this privacy policy you can contact us using the information provided below or by emailing us at privacy@clearstake.com.

 ‘Personal data’ is any information from which you can be identified, either directly or indirectly.
 For example, your name or an online identifier.